 Makoto Sampei designed and curried copepods incubations to collect fecal pellets out at the ice camp in 2016.
 Makoto Sampei made microscopic observations on the collected fecal pellets in the laboratory.

 Sea ice and snow hemispherical directional reflectance were measured on the ice camp in 2015 by Sabine Marty and Clémence Goyens.
 The set-up was designed by Sabine Marty, Edouard Leymarie, Simon Bélanger and Clémence Goyens.
-They also processed and analyzed the data. acknowledged for hersampledand cytogram analyses of
+They also processed and analyzed the data.

+Catherine Schmechtig, the LEFE-CYBER database manager is warmly thank for her efficient help in gathering the data presented.

+Florent Domine designed the snow specific surface area measurements and participated in the 2015 campaign along with Gauthier Verin who performed the 2015 and 2016 snow-related measurements.

+Daniel Vaulot, Adriana Lopes dos Santos, Ian Probert and Priscillia Gourvil sampled at the ice camp for flow cytometry, phytoplankton cultures and molecular biology.
+Catherine Gérikas, Adriana Lopes dos Santos, Priscillia Gourvil and Florence Le Gall established phytoplankton culture isolates.
+Dominique Marie and Margot Tragin performed flow cytometry measurements for the 2015 and 2016 ice camp samples.
+David Mah analyzed and plotted the flow cytometry data.

+Fabien Joux and Virginie Galindo measured the bacterial production during the 2016 ice camp.

 Acknowledgments

 The GreenEdge project is funded by the following French and Canadian programs and agencies: ANR (Contract #111112), CNES (project #131425), IPEV (project #1164), CSA, Fondation Total, ArcticNet, LEFE and the French Arctic Initiative (GreenEdge project).
 This project would not have been possible without the support of the Hamlet of Qikiqtarjuaq and the members of the community as well as the Inuksuit School and its Principal Jacqueline Arsenault.
 The project was conducted under the scientific coordination of the Canada Excellence Research Chair in Remote Sensing of Canada's new Arctic frontier and the CNRS & Université Laval Takuvik Joint International laboratory (UMI3376).
 The field campaign was successful thanks to the contribution of A. Wells, M. Benoît-Gagné, and E. Devred from the Takuvik laboratory as well as R. Hodgson from the University of Manitoba.
 Pascale Bouruet-Aubertot and Yannis Cuypers who provided the SCAMP and contributed to the processing, quality control, analysis and interpretation of the data.
 We also thank Michel Gosselin, Québec-Océan, the CCGS Amundsen and the Polar Continental Shelf Program for their in-kind contribution to the logistic and scientific equipment.
 Thanks to Etienne Ouellet for IT support and data infrastructure management.
+Scientific research licenses for both 2015 (NRI licence 01 010 15-N-M) and 2016 (NRI licence 01 001 15-R-M) were kindly accorded by the Nunavut Research Institute.